TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

 This file is a `mRemoteNG` connection configuration file.
-In that file we can observer that there is a user and a encrypted password:
+In this file, we can find a user and a encrypted password:

 - `User`: gare.dekarios